eminently/chopsticks/README.md

 }
 ```

-Note that post-fork, you will be able to only process transaction to all chains:
+Note that post-fork, you will be able to only process your transaction to every chains:
-- with coins acquired pre-fork if hashing-based replay protection is added
+- using coins acquired (UTXO) pre-fork if hashing-based replay protection is added
-- that do not use new OP_CODES that were not exiting pre-fork and are not universally implemented post-fork.
+- which does not use new `OP_CODES that were not exiting pre-fork and are not universally implemented post-fork.
 In this case, the API
-will only be able to push your transactions on some of the nodes.
+will only be able to push your transaction on some of the nodes.

 ##### Response